spacetelescope/jwst/docs/assign_wcs/source/reference_files.rst

 ::::::::::::::::::::::

-This file provides the parameters (Paraxial and distortions coefficients) for the coordinate transforms from the MSA plane (in) to the plane of the IFU slicer.
+This file provides the parameters (Paraxial and distortions coefficients) for the coordinate transforms from the MSA plane to the plane of the IFU slicer.

 IFUPOST